top of page

 Mexico / Brazil / Germany / 2009

-A contemporary odyssey with seven oddyssas into the female cosmos, where they discover the secret and the challenge of their lives in the supposedly banal and everyday: in the reflection on motherhood while watching an egg on the kitchen table; or becoming aware of the impermanence when chewing a chewing gum aswell as encountering their demons in the face of cockroaches, rats, chickens and a buffalo ...
+A contemporary odyssey with seven Oddyssas.
+A female cosmos, where many different female characters discover the secret and challenge of their lives in the supposedly banal: in the reflection on motherhood while watching an egg on the kitchen table; or becoming aware of the impermanence when chewing a chewing gum as well as encountering their demons in the face of cockroaches, rats, chickens and a buffalo.

 .